 Dog Behavior

-study made on dogs that were exposed to abuse and neglect showed that these abused dogs tend to show fear and hostility toward people and other canines they aren’t familiar with.
+One study on dogs that lived through abuse and neglect found they tend to react with fear and hostility toward unfamiliar people and other dogs.

 Normal Behavior